Chart Color Schemes

 AreaSearch analysis reveals Willoughby recording weaker employment conditions than most comparable areas nationwide

 Willoughby has a highly educated workforce with significant representation in the technology sector.
-Its unemployment rate as of June 2025 is 5.4%.
+Its unemployment rate is 5.5%.

-In this month, 6824 residents are employed while the unemployment rate is 1.2% higher than Greater Sydney's rate of 4.2%.
-Workforce participation stands at 64.5%, slightly above Greater Sydney's 60.0%.
-Employment in Willoughby is concentrated in professional & technical services, finance & insurance, and health care & social assistance sectors.
-The area has a particularly strong specialization in professional & technical services with an employment share of 1.6 times the regional level.
+As of September 2025, there are 6,877 employed residents, an unemployment rate of 5.5%, which is 1.3% higher than Greater Sydney's rate of 4.2%.
+Workforce participation in Willoughby stands at 64.5%, compared to Greater Sydney's 60.0%.
+Employment is concentrated in professional & technical (1.6 times the regional level), finance & insurance, and health care & social assistance sectors.
+The construction sector has limited presence with 5.3% employment compared to the regional average of 8.6%.

 Frequently Asked Questions - Employment